Room-temperature quantification of $^{14}$CO$_{2}$ below the natural abundance with two-color cavity ring-down spectroscopy: Results and Discussion

 \subsection{Collisionally induced background}

 For the ``$^{14}$C-standard'' samples measured here, the one-color spectra are dominated by absorption interference from hot-band transitions of CO$_{2}$ isotopologues.
-2C-CRDS reduces this one-color interference by 3 orders of magnitude (Fig. \ref{fig:One--and-two-color-background}).
+2C-CRDS reduces this one-color interference by 3 orders of magnitude (Figure \ref{fig:One--and-two-color-background}).
 However, additional two-color features are also present, which are contributing to the background at the $^{14}$CO$_{2}$, 2 \textendash 1, R(13) probe frequency.
-At zero probe detuning, this background signal is similar in magnitude to the contemporary $^{14}$CO$_{2}$ signal (Fig. \ref{fig:AMS-comparison}\textbf{A}).
+At zero probe detuning, this background signal is similar in magnitude to the natural abundance $^{14}$CO$_{2}$ signal (Figure \ref{fig:AMS-comparison}a).
 Furthermore, off resonance (\emph{e.g.}, -300 MHz probe detuning) there are statistically significant differences between samples in the background signal.

 Like traditional pump-probe techniques, 2C-CRDS filters interfering transitions for species that are excited at both laser frequencies.
 This includes conventional quantum-state-linked transition pairs (\emph{e.g.}, $^{14}$CO$_{2}$ 1 \textendash{} 0, P(14) and 2 \textendash{} 1, R(13)) but also collisionally induced two-color signals.
 The intense intra-cavity pump power can excite species with relatively far detuned transitions to vibrationally excited states.
 Populations are then redistributed to other vibrational and rotational states via collisions.
 For abundant species, even weak population transfer pathways from highly excited vibrational levels (\textasciitilde 5000 $\textrm{cm}^{-1}$ internal energy) can create signals significant to trace gas detection.
 Both \emph{positive} and \emph{negative} two-signals can occur depending on whether the pump-perturbed redistribution \emph{increases} or \emph{decreases }the probed state population.
 Inaccuracies from these unwanted two-color signals are exacerbated by their increased pump power dependence.
 Unlike the well saturated $^{14}$CO$_{2}$ P(14) transition which has near zero pump detuning, the collisionally induced signals are likely pumped by relatively far detuned transitions and would be less saturated.
 Understanding the origin and variations of these background signals is important for maximizing the accuracy of 2C-CRDS detection, and we intend to conduct a more comprehensive study of the system dynamics.